 It is Tuesday morning.
 You just opened your pharmacy, and the first orders are coming in.
 Suddenly, two women enter your pharmacy, show their badges, and ask to speak with the pharmacist.
 They are Diversion Investigators with the U.S. Drug Enforcement Administration (DEA).
 Your pharmacy is being audited.

 Will you pass the audit?
-Is your pharmacy compliant with all DEA regulations and the Controlled Substances Act (CSA)?
+Pharmacy compliance with all DEA regulations and the Controlled Substances Act (CSA) in place?
 What will happen if your inventory shows a discrepancy?
 What error rate is tolerable?
 What is the worst that can happen?
 Can the DEA revoke your registration?
-As the pharmacy’s owner, could you face personal civil or criminal liability?
+As the pharmacy’s owner, could you face personal civil, or criminal liability?

 Why is the DEA Auditing Your Pharmacy?

 First and foremost, the job of DEA Diversion Investigators is to ensure that pharmacies are in strict compliance with all applicable laws and regulations.
 This includes, but is not limited to, the Controlled Substances Act (21 U.S.C.
 801-971), the Combat Methamphetamine Epidemic Act of 2005 (CMEA), the Food, Drug, and Cosmetic Act (FDCA), and the pertinent provisions of the Code of Federal Regulations (21 C.F.R.
 Parts 1300 et seq.).
 So, during an audit of your pharmacy, the DEA’s Diversion Investigators will be closely scrutinizing all aspects of your business, from your pharmacy’s physical security to its electronic prescription compliance procedures.